nahidcode/duplicator/readme.txt

 * Scheduled backups
 * Cloud Storage to Dropbox, Google Drive, Amazon S3 and FTP
 * Multi-threaded to support larger web sites &amp; databases
-* Migrate an entire multisite network in one shot
+* Migrate an entire multisite WordPress network in one shot
 * Install a multisite subsite as a new standalone website
 * Database and user creation *in the installer* with cPanel API
 * Connect to cPanel directly from installer